rotationalio/rotational.io/content/en/blog/2023-08-21-what-is-incremental-learning.md

 description: "Incremental learning, and other real time machine learning techniques, are an excellent addition to the standard data science toolkit."
 ---

 Most of us got into data science because it's exciting (if chaotic) and there's a constant stream of new ideas, which is thrilling (if intimidating).
-But if learning is about keeping up, why can't our ML models keep up?
+But if learning is all about keeping up, why can't our models do it?

 <!--more-->